gustavsl/toggl2openerp/README.md

 # toggl2openerp
-Quick and dirty Python script to convert a Toggl report to CSV in a format that is compatible for importing into OpenERP 6.
+Quick and dirty Python script to convert a Toggl report to CSV in a format that is compatible for importing into OpenERP 6 for time tracking at Toradex.

 ## Dependencies